---disableCaching Disables caching in the file store.
-This flag must be set to use a batch system that does not support caching such as Grid Engine, Parasol, option to a negative value will truncate from the beginning.
-Detion for its successor job if possible).
+--disable Caching Disables caching in the file store.
+This flag must be set to use a batch system that does not support caching such as Grid Engine, Parasol, tion for its successor job if possible).

 LSF, or Slurm.

 --disableChaining Disables chaining of jobs (chaining uses one job's resource allocafault=62.5 K worker logs.